benjamincjackson/unix_tips_etc/Bioinformatics/VCF_operations.md

-Some common operations to look at VCF files
+Some common operations on VCF files

 ----
 Look at a specific portion of a VCF file in the terminal using `tabix` and `less`